ADD CONDITION

 Storage and Handling

 You can feel confident that there are no specific storage or handling instructions for this product or device.
-This means you can use it as intended without worrying about special requirements for keeping it safe or effective.
+This means you can store it in a standard environment without worrying about special conditions.

 Additional Information